Sometimes we hit bumps in life’s road and crash. I now know that is normal, but I didn’t always think this.

 Don’t get me wrong.
 I think life can be beautiful and amazing and have moments that are full of joy.

 But we can’t control people.
 We can’t control life.
-We can’t even totally control ourselves.
+And we can’t even totally control ourselves.

 We have limited knowledge and understanding because we are finite human beings.
-We make a lot of big mistakes (even when we are trying our best) because we just don’t know.
+So we make a lot of big mistakes (even when we are trying our best) because we just don’t know.

 “Fear is a universal experience.
 Even the smallest insect feels it.
 We wade in the tidal pool and put our finger near the soft, open bodies of sea anemones and they close up.
 Everything spontaneously does that.
 It’s not a terrible thing that we feel fear when faced with the unknown.
 It is part of being alive, something we all share.